thjbdvlt/commarkdown/README.md

 for vim, just append the content of `./after/syntax/markdown.vim` (which is just a `commenstring` option setting) to the file `after/syntax/markdown.vim`.

-if you use [Comment.nvim](https://github.com/numToStr/Comment.nvim) plugin, adding following code will make Comment.nvim use `,,` syntax for (un)commenting:
+if you use [Comment.nvim](https://github.com/numToStr/Comment.nvim) plugin, adding following code will say Comment.nvim to use `,,` syntax for (un)commenting:

 ```lua
 local ft = require('Comment.ft')